mandeepnikhil/bike_sharing/README.md

-# A Project under Consulting and Analytics Club , IITG
+# A project under Consulting and Analytics Club , IITG

+This project involves basics of:

-EDA
+1. EDA
-Data wrangling
+2. Data wrangling
-Data Analysis
+3. Data Analysis
-Decision Making
+4. Decision Making